DamianHurschler/grafana_dashboard_telegraf/readme.md

 # Grafana Dashboard for Telegraf with flux queries (influxdb_v2)

-Basic health and usage monitoring of any host running Telegraf.
-All queries are written in flux, requireing influxdb 2.x.
+Visualise health and usage data gathered by Telegraf:
+- Host System Metrics
+- Docker Engine and Docker Container Metrics

+The data is stored in an influxdb 2.x and queried using Flux.

 ## Included in the package